 The picture nearby from a local gun range shows something well beyond the Fed's sub-2% inflation target.

 But then they also said it would be acceptable to let inflation "run hot."
 Last year a box of .22 rounds could be had for less than $25.
-Is the Fed getting what they asked for?
+Is the Fed getting what it asked for?

 Inflation?
 Deflation?
 Both?